 - A stone that is cut too thin will have a lot of light leakage so it won't sparkle much and will look lifeless.

 - A well-cut diamond will have lots of sparkle, lots of liveliness.

 - A poorly cut diamond should sell for half the cost of an exceptionally cut diamond.

 - Some cutting faults can make a diamond prone to breaking.

-Don't let anyone convince you that a high clarity grade is necessary to have a brilliant, sparkling diamond, or that cut refers to shape.
-You'll make a big mistake unless you understand what these two widely misunderstood Cs are really all about.
+Don't let anyone convince you that a high clarity grade is necessary to have a brilliant, sparkling diamond, or that cut refers to the shape.
+You'll make a big mistake unless you understand what these two widely misunderstood Cs are all about.

-Do you believe diamond clarity is just as important?
+Question: Do you believe diamond clarity is just as important?

 Ms. Matlins: There are 100 points to a carat, but the cost of a diamond increases significantly when it reaches the full carat mark, and for each carat thereafter.
 So try to find a diamond that weighs 90-points (9/10ths carat), for example, rather than a full 1-carat, or 1.90 carats rather than a full 2-carats, and so on.
-When set, no one can see the difference, but you'll enjoy a big savings in cost.
+When set, no one can see the difference, but you'll enjoy big savings in cost.

-Consider shapes other than round.
+If the size is important to you, consider shapes other than round.
 While the round, brilliant-cut diamond is considered by most to be the cut that exhibits the most brilliance, it normally looks smaller than diamonds cut in other shapes.
 Consider an oval, pear-shaped or marquise, all of which will look larger than the round.

 Consider a design that uses several stones rather than one large diamond.
 A fine diamond weighing one carat, set in a classic Tiffany-style setting, might cost $7,500 while the cost of a ring containing three stones with a total weight of one-carat, only $3,250; or a diamond band containing nine diamonds with a total weight of one-carat could be less than $2,000.